 Gender pay gap reporting was intended to be a quick and easy process.
-The reality is that, for many employers, particularly those with complex pay structures, it can be far from either.
-It requires scrutiny of every element of remuneration, as well as the employment arrangements of your workforce.
+The reality is that, for many employers, it can be far from either.
+Gender pay gap reporting requires scrutiny of every element of compensation and the employment arrangements of your workforce.
 Without the right support, it can be a long and difficult process.

 We break gender pay gap reporting into three main “phases”:

 - Ensuring compliance.
 Gender pay gap statistics are only as reliable as the data that goes into them.
 We have extensive experience of advising employers on how to treat their pay elements for the purposes of gender pay gap reporting.

 We can help your payroll, HR and legal teams with all aspects of gender pay gap reporting including ensuring you gather the correct data, identifying the “relevant employees” who should be counted, and advising on more complex elements of remuneration that might be within scope of gender pay gap reporting, such as stock options or RSUs.